sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 With this [GitHub issue](https://github.com/sdqali/site/issues/150) and this [Bitbucket issue](https://bitbucket.org/sdqali/sadique.io-comments/issues/143/example), this will render:

+The front-matter parameters being `ghissueid` and `bbissueid` instead of `ghIssueId` and `bbIssueId` is down to a quirk of the Hugo templating system [^2].
+Your static site generator may not have this issue.

 ![Comments](/images/comments.png)

 [^1]: The [original version](https://github.com/sdqali/site/commit/0f5aa21f38a8d8274656a46bcc44ce4a04b09e93#diff-eb261796c12a10bc5993c763ce2923dfe48aa14d9cf9b66187aeddceda10bf56) was implemented in 2019, and I am sure there are others who came up with similar approaches.
+[^2]: "Always have the front-matter keys in all-lowercase." - [Hugo Forum](https://discourse.gohugo.io/t/arent-all-front-matter-parameters-lower-cased-internally/11050).